-However after seven years as sole beneficiary we want to give other beneficiaries the chance to leverage the momentum which the Tour has built.
+However after seven years as sole beneficiary it was decided in 2017 that we want to give other beneficiaries the chance to leverage the momentum which the Tour has built.

 Participants and indeed corporate jersey sponsors can therefore select beneficiaries of their own choosing.